-Other than these, you will have to pay a fixed percentage of the payments made by credit cards and external payment gateways.
+Other than this, you will have to pay a fixed percentage of the payments made by credit cards and external payment gateways.
 The percentage varies depending on your chosen plan.

-However, there is a 14-day free trial to help you try out the Shopify features.
+However, there is a 14-day free trial to help you get first-hand experience with Shopify’s backend.
 We suggest you get started with the trial and upgrade to a premium plan later on.

 Now that you know about the quick info, let’s get started with our guide on How to start an online boutique.